Skip to main content

 2. In the OpenAI API Key field, enter your OpenAI API key.

-If you want to use provider or model that isn't built-in to the Language Model component, see Additional language model components to learn how to connect a Custom model provider to the Language Model component.
+If you want to use a provider or model that isn't built-in to the Language Model core component, you can replace this component with another compatible component, as explained in Additional language models.
 Then, you can continue following these steps to build your flow.

 3. In the component's header menu, click Controls, enable the System Message parameter, and then click Close.